saleor/saleor-docs/docs/guides/payments.md

     )
 ```

-### Implement `template_path`
+### Implement template path

-Should specify a path to a template that will be rendered for the checkout.
+`template_path` - Should specify a path to a template that will be rendered for the checkout.

 ```python
 PAYMENT_GATEWAYS = {